Step 8. Who will you fund?

 Taken from Vanessa Meachan, An Introductory Guide to Grantmaking

-What information should you gather about an environmental organisation that you are considering funding?
+Questions you can ask about an environmental charity you are considering funding include:

 - What is the leadership or management style of the organisation or its leaders?